Derek Dougan: Distillery

 Alexander Derek Dougan was born in Belfast on 20 January 1938, the son of Jackie and Josie Dougan.
 His father worked at Belfast docks.
 His grandfather, Sandy, had played at half-back for Linfield, and two of Sandy's brothers also played for some of the leading clubs in Belfast.
 As a child, Dougan would usually spend between four and eight hours a day playing football in the street.
 His family were poor, and later in life Dougan joked that "on the street where I lived, if you paid your rent three weeks on the trot, the police used to come and see where you got the money from".
 As a teenager he spent 18 months working at a toy factory whilst playing amateur football for Cregagh Boys.
 He also trained with Linfield, but could not break into any of their junior teams.
 He instead joined Distillery in 1953.
 Manager Jimmy McIntosh handed him his first team debut on 5 February 1955, in a 0–0 Irish Cup first round draw with Glentoran.
 Maurice Tadman, who succeeded McIntosh as the club's manager in the summer of 1955, preferred to use Dougan as a target man centre-forward, as Dougan's height made him adept at winning and flicking on headers in the opposition penalty area.

-Whilst playing part-time for Distillery he also worked at the Harland and Wolff shipbuilding company.
+Whilst playing part-time for Distillery, he also worked at the Harland and Wolff shipbuilding company.
 Though the maximum wage in England discouraged many of Belfast's top players from leaving their hometown, Dougan was determined to leave for the English Football League at the earliest opportunity, particularly so following the death of his mother in June 1955.
 He began to attract scouts from England after helping Distillery beat Glentoran 1–0 in the second replay of the 1956 final of the Irish Cup at Windsor Park.
 He played mostly at half-back in the 1956–57 season as Distillery finished sixth in the Irish League and ended up as runners-up in the Ulster Cup, City Cup, and County Antrim Shield.

 Portsmouth

-Dougan had trials at Preston North End and Bury, before he was signed by Portsmouth for a fee of £4,000 in August 1957.
-"Pompey" struggled to a 20th-place finish in the First Division in the 1957–58 season, and some of his teammates resented Dougan for what he himself felt was the constructive criticism he offered in the dressing room.
+Dougan had trials at Preston North End and Bury before he was signed by Portsmouth for a fee of £4,000 in August 1957.
+"Pompey" struggled to a 20th-place finish in the First Division in the 1957–58 season.
+Some of his teammates resented Dougan for what he felt was the constructive criticism he offered in the dressing room.
 He made his first team debut, providing an assist for Jackie Henderson in a 3–0 victory over Manchester United at Old Trafford.
 He scored his first senior goal for the club in a 1–1 draw with Wolverhampton Wanderers.
-New manager Freddie Cox, who succeeded Eddie Lever at Fratton Park in 1958, took the club to relegation with a last place finish in 1958–59 season, though Dougan would miss much of the season with an ankle injury.
+New manager Freddie Cox, who succeeded Eddie Lever at Fratton Park in 1958, took the club to relegation with a last-place finish in 1958–59 season.
+However, Dougan would miss much of the season with an ankle injury.